magnetsystems/r2m-plugin-ios/README.md

 Use the generated unit test generated under <code><projectName>Tests</code>.
 In this example, it will be
 <code>r2mdemo/r2mdemoTests/r2m/Controllers/GoogleDistanceSpec.m</code>

-This test is a template class, you can adapt it with the following code:
+This test is a template class, you can adapt it with the following code.
 ```objective-c
 //
 //  GGGoogleDistanceSpec.m